tomkivlin/ansible-collection-maas/README.md

 Requires the [python-libmaas](https://github.com/maas/python-libmaas) library to be installed on the Ansible control node.
 This has been tested using `python-libmaas==0.6.6`.

+Requires the [requests-oauthlib](https://github.com/requests/requests-oauthlib) library to be installed on the Ansible control node.
+This has been tested using `requests-oauthlib==1.1.0`.

 ## Modules <!-- omit in toc -->
 - "info" modules:
   - `maas_machine_info`